sunilym2277/go_Webserver/README.md

 .
 ├── go.mod        # Manages the project's dependencies
-├── main.go       # Contains the core web server logic and route handlers ├── index.html    # The static home page for the root route (/) └── form.html     # The HTML form served at the /form route
+├── main.go       # Contains the core web server logic and route handlers

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine.